Drug And Alcohol Addiction In Nampa, Idaho

 - Psychostimulants (i.e. Ritalin®)

-Crime and Substance Abuse in Nampa
+Crime and Substance Abuse In Nampa

 Crime and substance abuse are heavily linked in society and, while cities like Boise and Meridian have seen crime rates decline, rates have increased in Nampa.
-Approximately 80% of offenders abuse substances (often at the time of the crime), and nearly half of inmates qualify as having a substance use disorder.
+Approximately 80% of offenders abuse substances (often at the time of the crime), and nearly half of inmates qualify as having a SUD.
 In 2016, Nampa’s crime rate was nearly double nearby Meridian’s and was likewise higher than the national average.
 Statewide, the rate of violent crime has increased by 2.6%, and drug-related crime has increased 11.7% since 2016.

 Meth abuse–associated with violent and/or drug-seeking behavior that often leads to property crime and theft– affects more than 7,000 Idahoans over the age of 12.
-Over 120,000 people in the state reported using meth at least once in their lifetime.
-Subsequently, Idaho ranked 8th in the country for past-year meth use and meth-related arrests have doubled between 2008 and 2016.
+Over 120,000 people in the state reported using Meth at least once in their lifetime.
+Subsequently, Idaho ranked 8th in the country for past-year Meth use and Meth-related arrests have doubled between 2008 and 2016.

-Substance Abuse Statistics for Nampa, Idaho
+Substance Abuse Statistics For Nampa, Idaho

 per 100,000 people